-Criswelvania is and always will be free to play, and no related merchandise will ever be for sale by its creator (me).
-Down the road, I may set up a donation option for the purpose of setting up an SMP server or two with its own forum, once the requirements exceed my hobbying budget.
-To this end, I may consider a limited run of some basic commemorative donor gifts: shirts, hats and pins, stuff I can pretty much make myself.
-However, I will never pressure the community for funding, and when interest diminishes then this project will conclude.
+Criswelvania is and always will be free to play, and no related merchandise will ever be for sale by its creator (Criswell).
+Down the road, we may set up a donation option for the purpose of setting up an SMP server or two with its own forum, once the requirements exceed our hobbying budget.
+To this end, we may consider a limited run of some basic commemorative donor gifts: shirts, hats and pins, stuff we can pretty much make ourselves.
+However, we will never pressure the community for funding, and when interest diminishes then this project will conclude.

-I have other more original ideas I would like to develop in the future, and am open to working with demonstrably talented individuals who have similar goals.
+The creator has other more original ideas he would like to develop in the future, and is open to working with demonstrably talented individuals who have similar goals.

 In terms of mods, may I suggest the excellent Succubi, broodmaiden and giant-fly mods by Kodiach zero?
 Although they're rare spawns, they fit the castlevania monster-theme perfectly.
 The quissential creature's troll mod is also fitting with the theme of the game.